Haslemere railway station: History

 The station signal box, on the down platform, is a Grade II listed building.
 It is an LSWR type 4 design and has an original 1895 47-lever Stevens lever frame.
 It was formally decommissioned on 25 October 2025, as part of a programme of improvements that transferred its functions to Basingstoke Rail Operating Centre.
+The box is now open to the public as a museum operated by the Haslemere Signal Box Trust.

 Since June 2008, a new footbridge with lifts provides disabled access to platforms 2 and 3.

 In December 2016, the station received a new decked car park, which added significant parking space at the station.

 Services

 Platforms

 It is the only station on the Portsmouth Direct Line between and to have more than two platforms.
 Platform 3 is used to allow northbound fast services to overtake stopping services.
 Platform 2, generally used by up stopping services, is also used by trains terminating here.

 Services

 All services at Haslemere are operated by South Western Railway using and EMUs, excluding the singular evening service, which terminates here, and is operated by a Class 458 — 2P71.

 The typical off-peak service in trains per hour was in 2024: